Giannis Antetokounmpo NBA Preview vs. the Pacers

 Giannis Antetokounmpo Insights vs. the Pacers

-- Antetokounmpo is responsible for taking 19.8% of his team's field goal attempts this season with 18.9 per game.

-- Antetokounmpo's opponents, the Pacers, have a middling offensive tempo, ranking 15th in the NBA with 106.2 possessions per game, while his Bucks average the ninth-most possessions per game with 104.8.
+- Antetokounmpo's opponents, the Pacers, have a middling offensive tempo, ranking 12th in the NBA with 106.2 possessions per game, while his Bucks average the seventh-most possessions per game with 104.9.

-- Defensively, the Pacers are 29th in the league, conceding 124.8 points per contest.
+- Giving up 124.4 points per contest, the Pacers are the 29th-ranked team in the league defensively.

-- Allowing 42.8 rebounds per contest, the Pacers are the ninth-ranked squad in the league.
+- The Pacers are the 10th-ranked squad in the NBA, giving up 42.9 rebounds per contest.

-- The Pacers concede 25 assists per game, seventh-ranked in the league.
+- Allowing 25.1 assists per game, the Pacers are the eighth-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!